Situation-Complication-Resolution (SCR) Framework: Free PowerPoint Template

 Situation-Complication-Resolution (SCR) framework

-Management consulting firms such as McKinsey & Company, Bosten Consulting Group, Bain etc. often use SCR models or similar models for their consultant training.
+Management consulting firms such as McKinsey & Company, Bosten Consulting Group, Bain, etc., often use SCR models or similar models for their consultant training.

 Situation